lsaravia/CriticalGlobalForest/Notes.md

 The patch size distribution for Eurasia is log-normal and has smaller fluctuations than the other regions of comparable size (Figure 3).
 Exponential fluctuations are compatible with a combination of independent Poisson or Gaussian processes [@VanRooij2013].
 The other regions with exponential fluctuations have all power law patch size distributions.
 From these, the ones that have $RS_{max}$ greater than 60% (Table 1) are above the fragmentation threshold thus the largest patch have a more compact structure and small losses do not affect its size so much.
 There is only one region (OC7, Java) that has $RS_{max}$ below 40%, this is probably in a fragmented state

+The model with three states has both continuous and discontinuous critical transitions, it includes local facilitation and the influence of environmental variables could also be added, thus this seems to be the most general way of modeling forest with a spatially explicit structure at global scales.
+In this case...

 # Possible Referees

 http://staverlab.yale.edu/